markshust/docker-magento/README.md

 The `magento2.test` above defines the hostname to use, and the `2.3.0` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

-After the one-liner above completes running, you should be able to access your site at `http://magento2.test`.
+After the one-liner above completes running, you should be able to access your site at `https://magento2.test`.

-### Manual Setup (New Project)
+### Manual Setup

 Same result as the one-liner above.
-Just replace `magento2.test` references with the hostname that you wish to setup.
+Just replace `magento2.test` references with the hostname that you wish to use.

 ```
 # Quick setup for a new instance of Magento 2:
 curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/template|bash -s -- magento-2

+# New projects can easily download by version:
 bin/download 2.3.0

 # or if you'd rather install with Composer, run:
 #
 # OPEN SOURCE: